saiteja8848/lab-javascript-functions-and-arrays/README.md

 Here we're applying a concept we call **polymorphism**, that is, dealing with a functions' input independent of the types of data passed.

 Let's create a new function `add()` that calculates the sum for array filled with (_almost_) any type of data.
 Note that strings should have their length added to the total, and boolean values should be coerced into their corresponding numeric values.
-Check the tests for more details.
+Check the tests for more details.//got

 You can use the following array to test your solution: